sanjaaleksova/rasa-assistantMBOT/README.md

-Repository of the chatbot I have built as a part of my final master thesis (in Spanish): "Propuesta de diseño de un asistente conversacional para las necesidades de una revista científica" (in English): "Design proposal of a conversational assistant for the needs of a cientific journal".
+Repository for the chatbot I have built as a part of my final master thesis (in Spanish): "Propuesta de diseño de un asistente conversacional para las necesidades de una revista científica" (in English): "Design proposal of a conversational assistant for the needs of a cientific journal".
 Complutense University of Madrid, course 20/21.

 Author: Sanja Aleksova